justinpak13/PPP-Analysis-Project/README.md

 * Docker

 ## 3. Setting up GCP

-Before working with our data, we first need to set up GCP:
+After you have cloned the repo, we first need to set up GCP:
 * Create an account with Google email
 * Set up the project once you are on the google cloud console
 * setup service account and authentication for this project and download auth-keys